tecracer-chef/trainsh/README.md

 - Postfix: Retrieve and save new environment variables

 Output of commands gets separated by outputting a highly random string between, which should not result in false positives.
 If a false positive occurs for some reason, TrainSH will fail and output an error.

+## Target Detection

+As providing target URLs to connect to can be tedious, TrainSH will detect targets to connect to via plugins.
+In these cases, `trainsh connect` does not need any parameters.

+### Environment Variables

+This will check the `TARGET` environment variable for a URL and use it to connect.
+Only one target is allowed.

+### Test Kitchen Configuration

+This will detect if the current directory has a Test Kitchen configuration and a created machine.
+If so, it will connect to the machine by parsing information in `.kitchen/` and the kitchen configuration file.